 Here are just some simple hair tips 😉

-- Make sure when using shampoo to not over do it, a small coin sized amount in your hand can often times be enough.
-Don’t wash your hair more than every 2-3 days.
+- Make sure when using shampo to not over do it.
+A small coin sized amount in your hand can often times be enough, especially if you’re just doing a maintenance wash and not a deep clean.
+Try not wash your hair more than 2-3 times a week.
 This helps your hair regulate it’s own natural oil production, keeping it nourished naturally. 😉

 - Use a good hairbrush, this is very important because you don’t want to be damaging your hair with a bad one.
 Brushes like this one and this one are very gentle, and therefore, good for your hair.
 These ones (or similar) could probably be found at most shops with hair supplies.

 - Plaiting or braiding your hair before going to bed will prevent a lot of damage as you sleep.
 Plus, your hair is much more manageable when you wake up in the morning.
-If you can, using a scrunchie like this one:They’re meant to be much better to sleep on than a normal hair tie, which is more prone to damaging your hair as you sleep.
+If you can, using a scrunchie like this one:They’re much better to sleep on than a normal hair tie, which is more prone to damaging your hair.